 It has been an incredible 10 days for the Westmont men’s soccer team.
 Ten days that started with a firestorm that tore through parts of campus, causing the closure of school and the destruction of head coach Dave Wolf’s house.

 While most students returned home until school re-opens on Dec.
-1, the team stayed and finished off a miraculous GSAC championship by beating top-20 teams three-straight times capped by a 2-0 victory over Azusa Pacific in the title game, just four days after the fire.
+1, these Warriors stayed and finished off a miraculous GSAC championship by beating top-20 teams three-straight times capped by a 2-0 victory over Azusa Pacific in the title game, just four days after the fire.

 The 10 days ended Saturday night at UCSB’s Harder Stadium, where an estimated crowd of 2,000 erupted in jubilation when Andrew Schneider’s golden goal gave Westmont a 3-2 double-overtime victory over Holy Names in the first round of the NAIA Tournament.

 “It’s amazing.
 I’ve never seen so much support, people rallied behind us.
 We could hear them the entire time and that’s really what kept me going a lot of times,” forward Anthony Niboli said after the game in between handshakes and hugs from the hundreds that stormed the field.